bis-21-676/bis-21-676/README.md

 - 👋 Hi, I’m @bis-21-676
 - 👀 I’m interested in programming...
 - 🌱 I’m currently learning ...computer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on doing projects...
-- 📫 How to reach me ...beginning
+- 📫 How to reach me ..right study

 <!---
 bis-21-676/bis-21-676 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.